Extreme Rules (2021): Background

-Extreme Rules is an annual gimmick event produced by WWE since 2009.
-The concept of the show is that the event features various matches that are contested under hardcore rules and generally features one Extreme Rules match.
-The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and has since used it in place of "hardcore match" or "hardcore rules."
+Extreme Rules was an annual professional wrestling event produced by WWE since 2009.
+The concept of the event was that it featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
+The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and had since used it in place of "hardcore match" or "hardcore rules".
 The previous year's event was titled The Horror Show at Extreme Rules, due to having horror-themed matches on its card; the 2021 event would mark a return to its original name.
-The 2021 event was the 13th event under the Extreme Rules chronology and featured wrestlers from the Raw and SmackDown brands.
-The event aired on pay-per-view worldwide and was available to livestream on the WWE Network in international markets, and was the first Extreme Rules to livestream on Peacock after the American version of the WWE Network merged under Peacock in March.
+The 2021 event was the 13th Extreme Rules and featured wrestlers from the Raw and SmackDown brand divisions.
+The event aired on pay-per-view (PPV) worldwide and was available to livestream on the WWE Network in international markets, and was the first Extreme Rules to livestream on Peacock after the American version of the WWE Network merged under Peacock in March.

 The 2020 Extreme Rules event was originally to take place at the SAP Center in San Jose, California, but had to be relocated to the WWE Performance Center in Orlando, Florida and held behind closed doors due to the COVID-19 pandemic.
 The SAP Center put out an official statement that they would instead host the 2021 event.
 The venue also announced that there would be no refunds (unless a new date was not determined within 60 days), but tickets purchased would be honored for the following year's event.
-However, in May 2021, it was reported that due to the ongoing pandemic, the 2021 event would be held on July 18 from the WWE ThunderDome bio-secure bubble at the Yuengling Center in Tampa, Florida, but after WWE announced that they would be resuming live touring in mid-July, that date was instead given to Money in the Bank.
+However, in May 2021, it was reported that due to the pandemic, the 2021 event would be held on July 18 from the WWE ThunderDome bio-secure bubble at the Yuengling Center in Tampa, Florida, but after WWE announced that they would be resuming live touring in mid-July, that date was instead given to Money in the Bank.
 On July 9, 2021, WWE then announced that Extreme Rules would be held on September 26 at the Nationwide Arena in Columbus, Ohio, which were the initial reported date and venue for Clash of Champions.
+Tickets went on sale on July 16 through Ticketmaster.